KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   Backup and restore of the entire cluster state is made from etcd snapshots.
     -   A consistent and highly-available distributed key-value store.
 -   **kube-scheduler (Scheduler):**
     -   Assigns newly created Pods (which it discovers via the kube-apiserver) to available Nodes.
-    -   Considers various factors for scheduling decisions: resource requirements, affinity/anti-affinity rules, taints/tolerations, Pod priority, and other policies/constraints.
+It makes this decision in a two-step process:
+        1.  **Filtering (Predicates):** The scheduler first filters out the list of all nodes to find a set of feasible nodes where the Pod can be scheduled.
+It removes nodes that don't meet the Pod's requirements (e.g., insufficient CPU/memory, has taints the Pod can't tolerate, doesn't match node selectors/affinity).
+        2.  **Scoring (Priorities):** After filtering, if there is more than one feasible node, the scheduler scores each one to find the "best" fit.
+It ranks the nodes based on a set of priority rules (e.g., spreading Pods across nodes, preferring nodes with fewer allocated resources).
+The Pod is then scheduled on the node with the highest score.
 -   **kube-controller-manager (Controller Manager):**
     -   Runs controller processes that monitor the cluster state.
     -   Works to make the current cluster state match the desired state stored in etcd.